My Guide To Stockpicking in the junior mining universe

 2. Market sentiments

 This was actually the time that investing in mining stocks appeared on my radar, as these returns didn't go by unnoticed, even in my homecountry The Netherlands (which doesn't have a single operating mine anymore for a long time if I'm correct, so Dutch people aren't exactly mining minded), Europe where mining oriented retail investors are as rare as a needle in a haystack.
 Too bad this period didn't last that long, but I made some nice profits as a novice and got out right after the spike in February 2011 as I thankfully already picked up that a very speculative market going hyperbolic is dangerous.
-I lost some of those profits again unfortunately after assuming the Venture completed a healthy correction a few months later, but that is part of a learning process every investor goes through.
+I lost some of those profits again unfortunately after dipping my toes in again very carefully, assuming the Venture completed a healthy profit taking correction a few months later, but that is part of a learning process every investor goes through.
 Nevertheless, juniors were firmly on my radar after that, and I decided to gain as much knowledge and experience as I could on this sector, in order to be able to make money even in downtrends, but for sure be ready when the next uptrend arrives.

 Back to market sentiments for now.
 A project can be profitable, the price of a metal can be convenient or even relatively high, but with the markets going down your stock will probably go down with it.
 This is also true on a larger scale for the US stockmarkets crashing during the financial crisis of 2008-2009.
 This dragged everything with it, metal prices, other stock indices and clearly the TSX Venture as well.
 Looking in hindsight, the beginning of 2009 was a golden opportunity to enter, as the underlying fundamentals were healthy, with China growing like never before which was the main driver of metal prices.